Zebiano/WateringSystem/README.md

 - Letting water fall back down from tank 2 to 1 is done with Valve 7
 - There are 5 floaters, three in the first tank and two in the second

-> I suck at design and I don't fancy writing `html`, so if you enjoy doing that feel free to make the frontend of this project prettier!
-I'd be really thankful :)

 GPIO pins are always written in [BCM pin numbers](https://www.raspberrypi.org/documentation/usage/gpio/images/GPIO-Pinout-Diagram-2.png).

 ## Running